 Efficiency and Speed

 In terms of the restaurant experience, efficiency and speed have a whole new meaning.
-From the reservation-making process to ordering and payment processing.
+From the reservation-making process to online ordering and payment processing.
 Customers have high expectations.
 They want things done quickly, efficiently, and correctly the first time around.

 The people’s opinion is important, and it goes a long way.
 Google My Business and Yelp are just the beginning of what can help or hurt a restaurant’s reputation.
 Bloggers, social media influencers, and ordinary people share their opinions online.
 Social media is also a great way to promote your loyalty program.

 Guests that visit restaurants these days are well-informed.
 They know more than ever about what’s happening at your restaurant.
 Guests are knowledgeable about food cost, food safety, quality produce, and the price they should be paying.
 They will also have opinions about other details like restaurant decor.